 There are hundreds of different types of cysts.
-Cysts can occur almost anywhere in the body (for example, on the face, scalp or back, behind the knee and within organs like the liver, ovaries, kidneys, or brain).
+Cysts can occur almost anywhere in the body (for example, on the face, scalp or back, behind the knee, arm, groin, and within organs like the liver, ovaries, kidneys, or brain).
 The majority of cysts are benign, but a few may contain malignant cells.
 The following lists some of the cyst types that may be found in the body:

 - Ganglion or synovial cyst: a non-neoplastic soft-tissue collection that may occur in any joint